All Episodes

 And at a certain point, people get sick of it.

-Um this litmus test, he's not a conservative.
+This litmus test, he's not a conservative.

-He's not a con there are only two parties.
+There are only two parties.

-You know, as I pointed out, in the current Canadian election there's five.
+You know, as I pointed out, in the current Canadian election, there's five.

 Before the Civil War, it was.

-That's why at one point uh you had the Whigs and they're gone, now you've got the Republicans.
+That's why at one point you had the Whigs and they're gone.

 That can't happen, which is why it's been frozen for 150 years.

-Two party system, same as the United States.
+Two-party system, same as the United States.

-Uh they had an election a couple of months ago.
+They had an election a couple of months ago.

-Eleven different parties.
+11 different parties.

 Here there's only two.

-So if you're fifty-one percent if you're feeling fifty-one percent Republican, forty-nine percent Democrat, you're gonna you're gonna what are you gonna do?
+So if you're 51%, if you're feeling 51% Republican, 49% Democrat, what are you going to do?

-You're gonna run in the Republican primary?
+You're going to run in the Republican primary?

-Uh where does it get you?
+Where does it get you?

 The litmus test.